Frameworks for understanding the architecture of health systems

 The governance of consumption is arguably the most important arena and is concerned with the total resources that a country allocates to healthcare and how access to healthcare services is determined.
 As we saw in the previous step, spending (as a proportion of GDP) on healthcare varies massively between countries.
 In terms of access, the key issue is how far different health systems have applied universalistic principles in which (degrees of) access to services is guaranteed regardless of an individual’s ability to pay.

-In more developed systems, this universal (or near universal) access is achieved through some kind of insurance scheme.
-These schemes in turn, might follow different models.
-In a so-called ‘Bismarckian’ system (Germany, continental Europe), insurance contributions are linked directly to earrings and vary according to ability to pay.
-By contrast, in the ‘Beverage’ or ‘national health service’ model (pioneered in England, Scandinavia and Italy) healthcare is a direct entitlement of citizenship, funded directly from taxation and free at the point of delivery.
-Lastly, in a market system (the US) consumption is determined through contributions to commercially run insurance schemes - Health Systems Institutional Characteristics.
+In more developed systems, this universal (or near-universal) access is achieved through some kind of insurance scheme.
+These schemes, in turn, might follow different models.
+In a so-called ‘Bismarckian’ system (Germany, continental Europe), insurance contributions are linked directly to earnings and vary according to the ability to pay.
+By contrast, in the ‘Beveridge’ or ‘national health service’ model (pioneered in England, Scandinavia and Italy) healthcare is a direct entitlement of citizenship, funded directly from taxation and free at the point of delivery.
+Lastly, in a market system (the US) consumption is determined through contributions to commercially-run insurance schemes - Health Systems Institutional Characteristics.

 In practice, most countries deploy a combination of all three of these funding models.
 Governments also play a key role both in the direct funding of healthcare (NHS models) and in the legal regulation of insurance schemes that are organised by other third party agencies such as private and non-profit insurance organisations.

 However, the degree to which these different kinds of insurance (including taxation) cover all the healthcare needs of populations varies from country to country.
 This means that to a greater or lesser extent, in all health systems a proportion of healthcare costs must be funded directly by patients, essentially ‘out of pocket’.
 In some countries this is very low, for example, in NHS systems such as the UK, where only 8.9% of total healthcare is out of pocket.
-In others however it can be very high indeed, for instance over 80% in a developing country such as Vietnam.
+In others, however, it can be very high indeed, for instance over 80% in Vietnam.

 To understand a health system one must also look at the provision of services, how it is organised and by whom.
 In terms of the overall structure of provision, two key dimensions are important: a) the split between different forms of ownership; and b) the broad division between different types or levels of services.

 Starting with ownership, in most countries the state is the main source of funding for healthcare and is often also the main provider.
 However, in others the role of the private and third sector is also important, with services delivered through a ‘mixed economy’.
-Hence, while in the UK 96% of total acute care beds in publicly owned hospitals, in Germany, where the private and non-profit sectors are more developed, the figure is only 49%.
+Hence, while in the UK, 96% of total acute-care beds are in publicly-owned hospitals, in Germany, where the private and non-profit sectors are more developed, the figure is only 49%.